 If everything has been included correctly, the balance at the bottom of the receipts side of each account should be equal to the balance at the bottom of the payments side of that account.
 If they do not match, you need to go back through the accounts to identify the reason for the difference.
 The amount of the difference might help you to identify what has gone wrong.
 If you are unable to identify the reason for the difference, call the North Ayrshire Council Internal Audit team on (01294) 324-564 for advice.

-Once you have balanced the accounts, the Treasurer should sign and date the accounts and then send them in, together with the required backup documents, to the North Ayrshire Council Internal Audit team.
-Where possible, the accounts should be sent electronically to InternalAuditSM@north-ayrshire.gov.uk
+Once you have balanced the accounts, the Treasurer should sign and date the accounts and then send them in, together with the required backup documents, to the North Ayrshire Council Internal Audit team at: